Early Childhood Education

 - Describe ways of involving families in their young children's emerging literacy skills.

-- Design and define developmentally appropriate goals and expectations for young children’s achievement in reading and in writing.
+- Design and define developmentally appropriate goals and expectations for young children’s achievement in reading and writing including engaging children with age-appropriate literary and informational texts that connect to their cultural and linguistic backgrounds

 - Incorporate developmentally appropriate teaching practices that support children’s language and literacy knowledge from birth through age five.

-- Examine and assess the teacher’s role in promoting language and literacy development in young children.
+- Examine and assess the teacher’s role in promoting language and literacy development in young children including strategies for teaching comprehension and critical thinking through questioning, discussion, and close reading.

 - Evaluate and demonstrate strategies of collaboration with children’s families to implement projects that support children’s literacy experiences both at school and at home.